amitxv/PC-Tuning/docs/post-install.md

 - See [media/meltdown-spectre-example.png](../media/meltdown-spectre-example.png)

 ## Install [OpenShell](https://github.com/Open-Shell/Open-Shell-Menu) (Windows 8+)

 This step is required as we removed the spyware stock start menu

+Although, Start Menu will still work, if configuring Windows 10 lower than 1903

 - Run **OpenShellSetup.exe** in ``C:\prerequisites\open-shell``